DSanCab968/python/README.md

-# python
+# Hello, this is my Python repository

-In this repository I'll upload the python exercises we do in class.
+Here I'll upload all the python exercises we do in class.